 Dr. Keith Boenning and Dr. Nathan Dancykier offer teeth whitening in Towson, MD.
 Teeth whitening is often the last step of a complete smile makeover.
 Cosmetic dental care completes patients’ journeys in oral health and improves the aesthetics of their smiles.
-Patients who receive teeth whitening treatment are often more motivated to maintain their smiles.
+Patients who get teeth whitening treatment are often more motivated to maintain their whiter teeth.

 Brightening your smile can motivate you to take extra care in your oral health routine and schedule dental appointments.
 Our routine examinations and dental cleanings are preventative treatments against common dental problems.
 Teeth whitening treatment is often a motivating factor in oral health maintenance.